copious-world/extra-file-class/README.md

 The PathManager class provides methods that help with a table of abbreviations that an application may use to shorten file specification in custom scripts.

+**FileOperationsWeb**

+This class provides methods that are very much like FileOperations, but these methods require a few other parameters and can only provide some degree of synchronicity when it is required.
+Yet, they consolodate some of the bookkeeping that is needed to keep track of a number of files.

+The calls differ only by parameters that specify the file system where the file resides.
+These may be *u.ser* for the file system on the user's device;
+*opfs* for the Storage Access API; *remote* for files that reside across the TCP/IP connection.

+The *user* file system is really only accessible from browsers such as Chrome and Opera (and has been tested in Opera).
+The *remote* file sytem requires that the application provide a plugin for connecting.
+The *opfs* uses the same methods as the others, but also can make use of synchronous read and write operations.

 <a name="access-fs" > </a>
 ### accessing node:fs and node:fs/promises